-Please be extremely careful in installing your new Senior PROM.

-CUTTING EDGE ENTERPRISES IS NOT RESPONSIBLE FOR ANY

-DAMAGE INCURRED BY INSTALLATION TO EITHER YOUR

-COMPUTER OR THE SENIOR PROM.
-Each unit is tested carefully at the factory before shipping to ensure it will properly function in your Apple //e computer.

-- 1) Turn off the power switch on the back of your Apple //e computer. - 2) Remove any disk drives or monitors from the top of the Apple //e computer case, and generally clear the area. - 3) Gently grab the back edge of the lid of your computer, and pull (gently) up. - 4) Slide the top lid out of the computer case, away from the keyboard. - 5) Locate the CD and EF ROMs on the Apple //e motherboard.
-See the //e figure at the end of this documentation to help you locate these chips. - 6) Using a Chip Remover or a small screwdriver, carefully remove both the CD and the EF ROMs from the Apple //e motherboard (it's often helpful to pry gently at both ends of each chip). - 7) Now carefully remove the Senior PROM from its packaging, and plug the board into the CD and EF sockets on the Apple //e motherboard, oriented so the ribbon cable attached to the Senior PROM is AWAY from the keyboard on the computer.
-Make sure that all the pins on the Senior PROM go into the sockets on the motherboard sockets.
-Failure to follow this step correctly can cause damage to your Senior PROM and/or your computer! - 8) Locate to Pin 6 of the 6502 micro-processor chip on the Apple //e motherboard.
-Refer to the figure at the end of this documentation to help find the 6502 chip and pin 6.
+- USER NOTE: Please be extremely careful in installing your new Senior PROM.
+CUTTING EDGE ENTERPRISES IS NOT RESPONSIBLE FOR ANY DAMAGE INCURRED BY INSTALLATION TO EITHER YOUR COMPUTER OR THE SENIOR PROM.
+Each unit is tested carefully at the factory before shipping to ensure it will properly function in your Apple //e computer. - 1) Turn off the power switch on the back of your Apple //e computer. - 2) Remove any disk drives or monitors from the top of the Apple //e computer case, and generally clear the area. - 3) Gently grab the back edge of the lid of your computer, and pull (gently) up. - 4) Slide the top lid out of the computer case, away from the keyboard. - 5) Refering to //e Installation figures 1 or 2, determine if you have a Single or Double Monitor ROM logic board.
+Locate the CD and EF ROMs (or the CF ROM) on the Apple //e logicboard. - 6) Using a Chip Remover or a small screwdriver, carefully remove both the CD and the EF ROMs (or the CF ROM) from the Apple //e logicboard (it's often helpful to pry gently at both ends of each chip). - 7) For both Single and Double ROM logicboards, carefully remove the Senior PROM from its packaging and plug the board into the CD and EF sockets (for double ROM Senior PROMs), or the CF socket (for single ROM Senior PROMs) on the //e logic board.
+Position the Senior PROM so the ribbon cable is AWAY from the keyboard (see //e installation figure 3).
+Make sure that all the pins on the Senior PROM go into the sockets on the logic board.
+Press the Senior PROM into the socket(s) gently, but firmly.
+There should be very little resistance.
+Failure to follow this step correctly can cause damage to your Senior PROM!
+Be extremely carefully not to damage the pins on the Senior PROM during installation! - 8) Locate to Pin 6 of the 6502 micro-processor chip on the Apple //e logic board.
+Refer to //e Installation figure 3 to help find the 6502 chip and pin 6.
 If any peripheral cards are blocking the 6502 chip, remove them first. - 9) Carefully push the end of the Micro-Probe (attached to the Senior PROM) so the small metal clip is exposed.
 Connect this metal clip to pin 6 of the 6502 Microprocessor chip.
 Make sure the metal contact is not touching any other pins of the 6502 Microprocessor. - 10) String the external board with the two switches out the back of the Apple //e case, and attach the board (using the adhesive backed tape) to the right side (RESET key side) of the Apple case, preferably close to the reset key.
-Move the toggle switch to the back (deactivated) position. - 11) Recheck steps 7 to 10 and replace any removed peripherial eards and Replace the Apple //e lid and any assorted hardware.
+Move the toggle switch to the back (deactivated) position. - 11) Recheck steps 7 to 10 and replace any removed peripherial cards and Replace the Apple //e lid and any assorted hardware.